 FACE COVERINGS IN SCHOOL

 The most up to date version of our Wearing of Face Coverings in School document can be downloaded at the bottom of this page.
-From September 2021 the use of face coverings in school will be optional but this guidance is continually reviewed and may be subject to change based on DfE and PHE advice for the school.

 There is increased rigour to remote learning and a clear expectation that all students fully engage with it.
 At Jesmond Park Academy our remote learning provision on Frog and OneDrive means that students can access learning through a range of expertly designed learning tasks.
 Please see the detailed guide to remote learning on the school website, which you can easily access from the second button on the website homepage.
 This will solve most of the problems or issues that you may encounter.
 It is important that students work to a set routine, led by their timetabled lessons, and in a quiet, appropriate space at home.
 Teachers are available for support during the school day and you or your son/daughter can contact them via email.
 Teachers have been instructed to contact any students not completing work as it is compulsory for them to complete it, just as it would be in school.
 Students need to complete the work set on the One Drive and then complete Frog Assignments which will be used to assess progress and understanding.
 They will receive feedback on these assignments.
 Students can also email work to their teachers if they want some reassurance on any areas of misconception or even just to share a piece of work of which they are particularly proud.
 For all of the latest information on our remote learning programme please click the following Remote Learning